 Translation Test Confirms Spanish as a Happy Language

-A unique test which compared 10 of the world’s most used languages revealed that Spanish used more emotionally positive words in its language than the others.
-The test was completed in Vermont in the United States using 10,000 of the commonest words in each of the 10 languages , translating them and then asking a bevy of native speakers to rate them in terms of “positivity”.
+A unique test that compared 10 of the world’s most used languages revealed that Spanish used more emotionally positive words in its language than the others.
+The test was completed in Vermont in the United States using 10,000 of the commonest words in each of the 10 languages, translating them, and then asking a bevy of native speakers to rate them in terms of “positivity”.

 It seems that in fact all languages tend to have a bias towards positive language use rather than dwell on negative language, but some languages are definitely “happier” than others, although whether the actual users of those words are just as happy was not part of the research!

-The results were evidence in favour of a hypothesis known as the “Pollyanna Hypothesis” put forward by psychologists in the United States back in 1969 that all languages shared the same characteristic of emphasising positive thoughts and emotions.
+The results were evidence in favor of a hypothesis known as the “Pollyanna Hypothesis” put forward by psychologists in the United States back in 1969 that all languages shared the same characteristic of emphasizing positive thoughts and emotions.

-The survey also revealed clear differences between different languages with Spanish coming out on tops in terms of “happy” word use and Chinese at the bottom, just below Korean!
+The survey also revealed clear differences between different languages with Spanish language coming out on top in terms of “happy” word use and Chinese at the bottom, just below Korean!

 Of course, it may be that the Chinese and Koreans are simply more realistic than the Spanish or more honest: but that’s not what the survey was all about!